40 Employee Write-Up Forms: Format, Types, Guide, and Tips

 Employees are required to follow specific codes of conduct at different workplaces.
 While the ideal situation is to have every employee observe this code of conduct, it is not always the case.
 Certain employees will sometimes fail to meet the employer’s expectations to a point where formal interventions have to be made.
 The severity of the disciplinary action is dependent on the type and severity of the type of behavior.
-While some types of misconduct will have drastic actions such as termination of employment, others are resolved through less-drastic measures such as an employee write-up form.
+While some types of misconduct will have drastic actions such as termination of employment, others are resolved through less-drastic measures such as a write-up form.

 Employee write-ups are official records of a business and are used to keep track of company policies and standards violations.

 In addition, write-ups are used as HR management tools to offer employees counsel and an opportunity to make appropriate behavior changes to maintain their jobs.
 The document does not equate to employment termination, and an employer can issue one employee two or more write-ups before resorting to termination.
-A write-up form can have detailed documentation of the violation, such as written witness statements as a matter of record.
+The form can have detailed documentation of the violation, such as written witness statements as a matter of record.
 In addition, it can contain a call to action or plan for improvement for the employee, directing them on what to do to retain their work.

-An employee write-up is a management document used to notify and record an employee’s unacceptable behavior, such as violation of company policies and code of conduct and warn them of more severe consequences unless they make changes or improvements.
+It is a management document used to notify and record an employee’s unacceptable behavior, such as violation of company policies and code of conduct and warn them of more severe consequences unless they make changes or improvements.
 The document is written by managers, supervisors, HR, and sometimes co-workers to report an employee’s bad behavior or workplace violation.

 When to Use it?

-When NOT to use
+When not to use

 Other types of disciplinary interventions include termination, unpaid leave, demotion, and poor performance reviews.
 Cases that prompt more serious intervention (outside a write-up intervention) are violence or threats of violence, theft of trade secrets, workplace harassment, false identities, embezzlement, etc.